pg9182/northstar-dedicated/README.md

 - **CPU:** x86_64, at least 3 cores/threads (in the future, it will likely be able to run on 1).
 - **RAM:** 2GB (physical or swap) per instance (it typically peaks to ~1.6GB at launch then settles to around 1GB).
 - **Network:** A 16-player instance generally uses about 7-20 Mbps up (note that pilot game modes tend to use more bandwidth than titan-only ones) (this can be reduced significantly; see the FAQ at the bottom).
-- **Disk:** With the instructions in the next section, each physical server (the game files are mounted read-only into the container and shared between instances) requires ~5GB for the game files.
+- **Disk:** With the instructions in the next section, each physical server (the game files are mounted read-only into the container and shared between instances) requires ~4GB for the game files (and ~2GB if you repack the VPKs).
 The container image is currently ~380MB.
 At startup, Titanfall reads ~1.75 GB before it reaches the lobby.
 Storing the files on tmpfs may improve performance.

 ### Reducing the size <a name="qs-reduce-size"></a>